 This mechanical engineering qualification includes around nine hours (part-time) per week in lectures, seminars and tutorials.
 You will also undertake practical work using specialist workshop and laboratory facilities.
 The time you are expected to commit to study may vary depending on your existing qualifications and previous experience.

 Assessment is through coursework and examinations.

-Our Mechanical Engineering facilities are excellent.
+Facilities for our HNC Mechanical Engineering are excellent.
 They include: